Rudhirbabu/Parkinsons-Disease-Classification-using-Machine-Learning/README.md

 5. Apply Logistic Regression Classification, Gaussian Naïve Bayes, and Decision tree classifier by splitting data into train and test.
 6. Measure the Performance of the model using K-fold Cross Validation and obtain the values of Accuracy, Precision, and Recall.
 7. Apply statistical tests to explain the goodness of fit.

+## Summary
+### Problem Statement:
+To detect if a person has Parkinson’s disease or not use multiple types of sound recordings.
+All the models are compared using a table where the accuracy, precision, recall, and F-score have been mentioned.
+Although Gaussian Naive Bayes has the highest accuracy value, the T-test will confirm which model is the best fit for the given dataset.
+### Dataset:
+The dataset consists of: Train:(1040,29) 	Test:(168,28)
+### Steps used to solve the problem:
+Based on the least RMSE value of the particular algorithm, the data used was normalized or standardized, or raw.
+### Results:
+#### T-test:
+The T-Test is performed between all the models taken two at a time and the only set where the null hypothesis was accepted is when the test was performed between Naive Bayes and Logistic Regression.
+### Conclusion:
+Hence, Logistic Regression and Naive Bayes are our best-fit models.